Beginners, published authors, avid writers — you've found a wonderful way to

-The Tuesday-Night Writers in Ambler — 7:00 to 10 PM DOWNTOWN PHILADELPHIA WORKSHOPS CANCELLED
+The Tuesday-Night Writers in Flourtown — 7:00 to 10 PM (I no longer offer the downtown workshop.)

 Sit in on a Tuesday-night workshop for FREE (by appointment).
 Find out more about the workshop, specific dates, and enrollment by clicking on the tabs below.